jakoblistabarth/ica-conference-series-abstract-template/main.typ

   authors: (
     (
       name: "1st Author",
+      affiliations: (
-      affiliation: 1,
+        id: 1,
-      corresponding: true,
         email: "first.author@email.com",
       ),
-    (name: "2nd Author", affiliation: 1, email: "second.author@email.com"),
+      corresponding: true,
     ),
+    (
+      name: "2nd Author",
+      affiliations: (
+        id: 1, email: "second.author@email.com"
+      )
+    ),
+    (
+      name: "3rd Author",
+      affiliations: (
+        (id: 1, email: "third.author@email.com"),
+        (id: 2),
+      )
+    ),
+    (
+      name: "4th Author",
+      affiliations: (
+        (id: 2, email: "fourth.author@email.com"),
+      ),
+    ),
+  ),
-  affiliations: (("Affiliation A"),),
+  affiliations: (("Affiliation A"), ("Affiliaton B"),),
-  keywords: ("guidelines", "formatting", "style", "Abstracts of the ICA"), )
+  keywords: ("guidelines", "formatting", "style", "Abstracts of the ICA"),
+  bibliography-file: "ICAguidelines_bib.bib"
+)

 These are ICA guidelines for submitting abstracts to supplement ICA guidelines for preparation of papers.
 All abstracts for abstract-only submission to ICA-events must follow these guidelines and be written using this template.
 The ICA-event organizers may omit any paper that does not conform to the specified requirements.

 An abstract for abstract-only submission must be *within maximum 2 pages*, single-spaced, A4 size (297 #sym.times 210mm / 11.69 #sym.times 8.27 inches).
 The font type Times New Roman with a size of ten (10) points is to be used.
 Use of paragraphing is encouraged.
 Section headings should not be used.
-Although full references are not expected, it is permitted to cite others' works with author and date information #cite(<AAS92>, form: "prose"), #cite(<AHNFRE84>, form: "prose"), #cite(<WERDER2010>, form: "prose").
+Although full references are not expected, it is permitted to cite others' works with author and date information, e.g. #cite(<AAS92>, form: "prose"), #cite(<AHNFRE84>, form: "prose"), #cite(<WERDER2010>, form: "prose").
 References should be listed in alphabetical order in the reference section.

 #figure(
   image("ica-logo.svg", width: 40%),